acejump/AceJump/README.md

 ## History

+- 3.3.2 AceJump now persists target mode state when scrolling or tabbing.
-- 3.3.1 Fixes a minor regression.
+- 3.3.1 Fixes a minor regression where tags are not displaying correctly.
 - 3.3.0 AceJump now searches the entire document.
 Press TAB to get the next set of results!
 - 3.2.7 Minor fixes and stability improvements.
 - 3.2.6 Fixes an error affecting older versions of the IntelliJ Platform.